 Take your time and don't rush through it.
 Pause if need to and use your notes for guidance.

-> When you're done recording your document, go to the control panel at the bottom of the screen, select More…. and Stop Recording.
+> When you're done recording your document, go to the control panel at the bottom of the screen and click the square 'stop' button to end the recording.
+(You can also use the Pause button at any point to pause recording and re-center yourself or find documents to screenshare.)

 > When you are finished completely, go the control panel menu, select More… , End Meeting and End Meeting For All.